intarchboard/draft-protocol-greasing/draft-iab-protocol-greasing.md

 (e.g., public product or service reviews), or in contractual business relationship (e.g., SLA) discussion, in order to provide an incentive to implementers or deployers of ossified implementations.

+Similar techniques can be used to encourage greasing and variability by others, to provide further discouragements against ossification in the future.
+Having a receiver log and report communication that does not include grease values, as noted above, can also be used to report on senders that do not support greasing.
+It is useful, however, to be able to distinguish between the sender not supporting greasing, versus the sender supporting greasing but only non-greased messages arriving at the receiver.
+Protocols defining greasing mechanisms should consider whether receivers can distinguish between these two cases.

 # Considerations for Increasing Protocol Variability {#variability}

 Greasing can maintain protocol extensibility by falsifying active use of its